rapidfuzz/RapidFuzz/README.md

 > from rapidfuzz import fuzz
 > fuzz.WRatio("this is a test", "this is a new test!!!")
 85.5

+> from rapidfuzz import fuzz, utils
+> # Removing non alpha numeric characters("!") from the string
+> fuzz.WRatio("this is a test", "this is a new test!!!", processor=utils.default_process) # here "this is a new test!!!" is converted to "this is a new test"
+95.0
+> fuzz.WRatio("this is a test", "this is a new test") 95.0

+> # Converting string to lower case
+> fuzz.WRatio("this is a word", "THIS IS A WORD") 21.42857142857143
+> fuzz.WRatio("this is a word", "THIS IS A WORD", processor=utils.default_process) # here "THIS IS A WORD" is converted to "this is a word"
+100.0
 ```

 #### Quick Ratio